ademerlis/ademerlis.github.io/_posts/2023-06-26_aligningrawreadsversustrimmedreads_results_acerCCC.md

 I think overall I can move forward with samples that have greater than 30% alignment for the Acer CCC ones, and move on with all the stress-hardening samples and see how the gene counts come out.
 Then I need to try to align the unmapped reads to the symbiont genome (Symbiodinium fitti) to see if those get high alignment.

+Also, I thought I wrote this somewhere already but I can't find it, but it is important to note that the Acer CCC and the Acer stress-hardening were sequenced differently.

+Acer CCC = 3’ Quantseq NovaSeq S2

+Acer stress-hardening = ...